8 Steps to Mastering Construction Cost Estimating - Firstbit Blog

 Copy link

-Content Writer
+Construction Content Writer

-Anna has a background in IT companies and has written numerous articles on technology topics.
+Anna has background in IT companies and has written numerous articles on technology topics.
 Now, building up her expertise in construction and legal regulations, Anna expands the horizons of our blog and delights her readers with insightful articles.

 Editor-in-Chief at First Bit

 Alina is a journalist and editor with over five years of experience in content marketing.
-Staying mosly behing the scenes, she sometimes reports First Bit events and comes up with expert publications.
+Staying mostly behind the scenes while refining editorial process, she sometimes reports First Bit events and cones up with expert publications.

 Learn how to take control